 1. Register with the French authorities within three months

-Once you move to France, regardless of your nationality, you will typically need to register with the French authorities, even European/Swiss citizens moving to France.
+Once you move to France, you must register with the French authorities.
+This includes European or Swiss citizens moving to France.

 Depending on your personal circumstances, if you hold a visa de long séjour (long-stay visa) then you will need to register with the Office Français de l‘Immigration et de l’Intégration (OFII) within three months of arriving.
-As it can take a while to process your registration (which includes an interview and medical) it’s best to get the procedure started as soon as possible.
-Others will have to visit the local government in their area instead to get a residence permit or register their residence in France.
+As it can take a while to process your registration (which includes an interview and medical), it’s best to start the procedure as soon as possible.
+Others must visit the local government in their area instead to register their residence.
 Find out which French visa or permit you need and the conditions for registration.

 2. Open a French bank account and set financial matters